cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
-        text: '“I will never go to a war protest.
-Invite me to a peace rally and I’ll come.”'
+        text: "“I will never go to a war protest.
+Invite me to a peace rally and I’ll come.”     ~\_\_" -
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
-      -
         type: text
         marks: